Benia Chkhikvishvili: Early political life

-Beniamin "Benia" Chkhikvishvili (also spelled Bénia Tchkhikvichvili, ბენია ჩხიკვიშვილი; 1881–1924) was a Georgian politician who was involved in the Social Democratic movement in the early 20th century.
 An active member of the Menshevik party, he led the 1905 revolution in Guria ("Gurian Republic"), a Georgian province on the Black Sea.
 He became a de facto head of the peasant government, sometimes described by the contemporary observers as a "Gurian president" or even "Gurian king".
+His participation in the Gurian uprising resulted in his imprisonment by the Russian Imperial authorities.
+During his prison sentence, he posed with his captors and sent the photograph to his sister.
+He is seated in a leisurely manner, wearing a polka dot shirt, while the soldiers stand guard behind.

 During the short-lived independent Democratic Republic of Georgia, he served as a mayor of Tiflis, the capital of Georgia (1919–1920).
 After the Soviet invasion of Georgia, he immigrated to France, where he became an official owner of the Leuville chateau, a residence of the Georgian government-in-exile.

+Final years

-He returned to Georgia in 1923 to take part in the preparations for a general uprising against the Bolshevik regime.
-He was arrested, however, and executed.
+In 1923, Benia returned from France to the now Soviet-occupied Georgia so that he could take part in the preparations for a general uprising against the Bolshevik regime.
+He was, however, arrested and executed.